Last updated: July 20, 2014

 Cell phone, texting news: A law prohibiting driving while using handheld cell phones and similar electronic communications devices went into effect Jan.
 1, 2014.
-Tickets may be slow in coming, as patrol officers say they’ve been overwhelmed with weather-related traffic incidents.
+Tickets were be slow in coming in the first few months, as patrol officers say they were overwhelmed with weather-related traffic incidents.

 Gov. Pat Quinn signed the distracted driving legislation into law Aug.
 16. “Too many Illinois families have suffered because of accidents that could have been prevented,” Quinn said.
 “Anyone driving a car should be careful, responsive and alert behind the wheel.”

 Sponsor state Rep. John D’Amico said: “I’m very happy that House Bill 1247 passed.
 I believe this law will become an important tool in making our roadways safer.”

 The changes brought by HB 1247 amend the existing Illinois text messaging & driving law to include handheld cell phones and similar devices.
 The final House vote of May 28 was 69-48, basically the same count as on first approval of March 1.
 The Senate vote of May 23 was 34-20.

 House sponsor D’Amico did not oppose the Senate’s change stipulating that a first offense is not a moving violation.
 The bill is a rerun of D’Amico’s HB 3972 of 2012, which also cleared the House by a similar margin but faded in the Senate.